DataDog/integrations-core/nfsstat/README.md

 ### Configuration

 Edit the `nfsstat.yaml` file to point to your nfsiostat binary script, or use the one included with the binary installer.
+See the [sample nfsstat.yaml](https://github.com/DataDog/integrations-core/blob/master/nfsstat/conf.yaml.default) for all available configuration options.

 ### Validation